jothiswaranoh/work/rails/notes/git.md

 git stash apply
 ```
 - Apply the stashed changes, which may cause merge conflicts.
+### if any error conflict occur then do this step 5.

 ### Step 5: Resolve Merge Conflicts
 - Manually edit conflicted files to resolve merge conflicts.